An insulinoma is a tumor in the pancreas that produces too much insulin.

 - Severe hypoglycemic reaction

 Call your health care provider if you develop any symptoms of insulinoma.
-Convulsions and decreased consciousness are an emergency -- call 911 or your local emergency number right away.
+Seizures and losing consciousness are an emergency.
+Call 911 or your local emergency number right away.